freeradical13/freeradical13.github.io/index.md

 The [heart][] is an organ that pumps blood through the circulatory system.
 The combination of the heart and blood vessels is called the [Cardiovascular System][].

 Hearts contain two or more chambers.
 Chambers that receive blood in as part are called [atria][] and chambers that pump blood out are called [ventricles][].
-[Systemic Circulation][] carries oxygenated blood from the lungs to the heart.
+[Systemic Circulation][] carries oxygenated blood from the heart to the body.
 [Pulmonary Circulation][] carries deoxygenated blood from the heart to the lungs.
 The major steps of heart function are:

-* Contraction of the right ventricle pumps blood to the lungs via pulmonary arteries where blood loads O<sub>2</sub> and unloads CO<sub>2</sub>.
+* Contraction of the right ventricle pumps blood to the lungs via [Pulmonary Arteries][] where blood loads O<sub>2</sub> and unloads CO<sub>2</sub>.
-* Oxygenated blood returns from the lungs via the pulmonary veins into the left atrium and then the left ventricle and then out through the artery called the [aorta][].
+* Oxygenated blood returns from the lungs via the [Pulmonary Veins][] into the left atrium and then the left ventricle and then out through the artery called the [aorta][].
-* After the arteries and veins weave through the body, de-oxygenated blood from the head, neck and forelimbs flows into a vein called the superior vena cava which feeds back into the right atrium, and de-oxygenated blood from the trunk and hind limbs flows into a vein called the inferior vena cava which feeds back into the right atrium.
+* After the arteries and veins weave through the body, de-oxygenated blood from the head, neck and forelimbs flows into a vein called the [Superior Vena Cava][] which feeds back into the right atrium, and de-oxygenated blood from the trunk and hind limbs flows into a vein called the [Inferior Vena Cava][] which feeds back into the right atrium.

 When the heart muscles contract ([systole][]), the heart pumps blood.
 The blood pressue at the time of the systole is called the systolic pressure.
 A [pulse][] is the rhythmic bulging of the artery walls during systole.